afriestad/blarg/docs/index.md

 45399
 56750
 ```

+Additionally, underneath the table, we see three outline drawings of The Splinter.
+Pointing to one of these, conspicuously in the same place as the on-button of the statue, is a sequence of four dots.
+The third of these dots is filled.
+Remember that the third mode of the Splinter is the Code mode, which means that the Splinter is likely a part of the solution to this puzzle!

 [Here is a 63 second video of the Splinter blinking](https://twitter.com/i/status/1318568351665442817), courtesy of Melmsie ([Twitter](https://twitter.com/realmelmsie)).
 Note the softer "pulsing" blinks that appear about every 11 seconds.